MattDoesAThing/yuzu-wiki/Recommended-GPU-Drivers-for-Linux.md

 ## Pitfalls
 - Don't use nouveau (Mesa) with NVIDIA.
 Even on older cards, most games fail to boot on yuzu with this driver.
 Those games that do boot are doomed to crash after maybe a minute.
-- Do not use AMDGPU PRO. :)
+- Do not use AMDGPU-PRO. :)
+  - AMDGPU-PRO is fine to use for most of its features (OpenCL, AMF, Vulkan to some extent), but it is *strongly* recommended not to install its libGL component.